qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * :kbd:`Shift`: add features to the current selection
 * :kbd:`Ctrl`: substract features from the current selection
-* :kbd:`Ctrl + Shift`: intersect with current selection, ie only keep overlapping features from the current selection
+* :kbd:`Ctrl+Shift`: intersect with current selection, ie only keep overlapping features from the current selection
 * :kbd:`Alt`: select features that are totally within the selection shape.
   Combined to :kbd:`Shift` or :kbd:`Ctrl` keys, you can add or substract